 Bangkok is pretty much on anyone’s list when it comes to places to travel to in Thailand.
 Even if you're just staying for a weekend, you have about a few thousand places to stay ... so which hostel or hotel do you choose?

 That’s where our volunteers who live in Thailand for a semester come in (thank you ILP Thailand volunteers!).
 Every ILP volunteer has vacation time and every weekend off, so it’s pretty much a guarantee that a trip to Bangkok will happen at least once during your semester, maybe even twice.

-Pst: If you like the sound of that, you might want to know more about volunteering in Thailand.
+you might want to know more about volunteering in Thailand

 Our Favorite Budget Bangkok Hostels